smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

     p1b p1a
     p2a p2b

+In multi and free-for-all battles, players are grouped by parity.
+That is, `p1` and `p3` share a side, as do `p2` and `p4`.
+The position letters still follow the same conventions as in double battles, so the layout looks like:

+Multi, player 1's perspective

+    p4b p2a
+    p1a p3b

 - `NAME` is the nickname of the Pokémon (or the species name, if no nickname is given).